telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 2. Open the "Credential Manager" app on your PC.
 3. Scroll through all the entries until you find any that are for `nuget.telerik.com`.
 4. Once you find that entry, expand it and select "edit".
-5. Make sure the username and password are the same ones you use for your Telerik account and clisk
+5. Make sure the username and password are the same ones you use for your Telerik account:
     1. Use the email address in the place of username
     2. Make sure any special characters are escaped (see *Handling Special Characters in Password* below)
     3. Click "Save"